SmartableAI/election/_news/2021-07-15-biden-praises-child-tax-credit-payments-as-historic-step-to-end-child-poverty-live.md

         width: 600
         height: 360
         isCached: true
-  - title: "Biden sees U.S. child tax credit as 'giant step' to counter poverty"
+  - title: "Biden to tout program likened to universal basic income for kids"
     excerpt: "Some 35 million American families have received their first monthly payout from the U.S. government in an expanded income-support program that President Joe Biden said on Thursday could help end child poverty."
     publishedDateTime: 2021-07-15T19:47:00Z
     webUrl: "https://www.reuters.com/world/us/biden-tout-program-likened-universal-basic-income-kids-2021-07-15/"